-Income tax expense: The Company recorded income tax expense attributable to continuing operations of \$88,073 for the year ended December 31, 2010, representing an effective tax rate of 43%.
-The effective tax rate was higher than the federal statutory rate of 35% due primarily to state income tax expense of \$10,937, tax expense of \$1,398 resulting from an increase in the valuation allowance with regard to certain local income tax credit carry forwards, tax expense of \$1,236 for the impact of a change in the state rate used to measure deferred taxes and tax expense of \$1,890, including accrued interest, related to uncertain tax positions.
+Income tax expense attributable to continuing operations of \$88,073 for the year ended December 31, 2010 resulted primarily from pretax income, state income tax expense of \$10,937, tax expense of \$1,398 resulting from an increase in the valuation allowance with regard to certain local income tax credit carry forwards, tax expense of \$1,236 for the impact of a change in the state rate used to measure deferred taxes and tax expense of \$1,890, including accrued interest, related to uncertain tax positions.

-The Company recorded income tax expense attributable to continuing operations of \$70,407 for the year ended December 31, 2009, representing an effective tax rate of 44%.
-The effective tax rate was higher than the federal statutory rate of 35% due primarily to state income tax expense of \$9,238, tax expense of \$1,309 resulting from an increase in the valuation allowance with regard to certain local income tax credit carry forwards, tax expense of \$638 for the impact of a change in the state rate used to measure deferred taxes and tax expense of \$3,250, including accrued interest, related to uncertain tax positions.
+Income tax expense attributable to continuing operations of \$70,407 for the year ended December 31, 2009 resulted primarily from pretax income, state income tax expense of \$9,238, tax expense of \$1,309 resulting from an increase in the valuation allowance with regard to certain local income tax credit carry forwards, tax expense of \$638 for the impact of a change in the state rate used to measure deferred taxes and tax expense of \$3,250, including accrued interest, related to uncertain tax positions.